 Peggi Williams Award 2019

 Each year the SI Torrens presents the Peggi Williams Award.
-This years winner is Tavleen Ahluwalia, a student from Our Lady of Sacred Heart, Prospect, SA; who demonstrates the values of the organisation.
-Dianne Potter (left) presented the Peggi Williams Award on behalf of the Soroptimists International of Torrens read more about this award.
+This years winner is Suraya Haidari, a student from Our Lady of Sacred Heart, Prospect, SA; who demonstrates the values of the organisation.
+Dianne Potter (Right) presented the Peggi Williams Award on behalf of the Soroptimists International of Torrens read more about this award.